 Director | Instructor

 4th grade teacher

-Philip Pfaltzgraff, Music Teacher at Skopos Christian School, lives with his wife in Oregon City, and has had an extensive career as a school music teacher, church musician and former pastor.
-Phil is an Iowa native who graduated from Westmar College (formerly in LeMars, IA).
-Before retiring, Phil was the staff accompanist at Wayne State College (Wayne, NE) and the pastor of a local Assembly of God Church.
-Phil also works in the Metro area as a freelance accompanist for school concerts and musicals, as well as a piano soloist and substitute church keyboard musician.
-For the past 12 summers, Phil has served at the Cedar Falls Bible Conference as one of the Conference musicians.
+Mr. Phil lives with his wife in Oregon City, and has had an extensive career as a school music teacher, church musician, and former pastor.
+He is an Iowa native who graduated from Westmar College (formerly in LeMars, IA).
+Before retiring, Mr. Phil was the staff accompanist at Wayne State College (Wayne, NE) and the pastor of a local Assembly of God Church.
+He also works in the Metro area as a freelance accompanist for school concerts and musicals, as well as a piano soloist and substitute church keyboard musician.
+For the past 14 summers, Mr. Phil has served at the Cedar Falls Bible Conference as one of the Conference musicians.
 He and his wife Sherry have one married son who lives in Canby with his wife and their two sons.

 Ms. Rylee was born and raised in Portland, Oregon.
 She enjoys spending time with her family adventuring, camping, or just staying in for a movie night.
 She obtained an associates degree at Clackamas Community College before transferring to Warner Pacific University.
 Currently, she is pursuing a Bachelor of Science in Early Childhood/Elementary Education.
 Ms. Rylee has an immense amount of patience and love for children.